AlperSrgn/VideoDownloader/README.md

 No additional FFmpeg installation is required when using the setup installer.

-> ### ⚠️ Windows SmartScreen Warning
+>  ### ⚠️ Windows SmartScreen
 >
-> Windows may display a blue **"Windows protected your PC"** warning when you run the installer.
+> Windows may display a **"Windows protected your PC"** warning because the installer is not digitally signed.
 >
-> This can happen because the executable is not signed with a paid code-signing certificate.
-The project is open source, and its source code is available for review.
+> If you downloaded the installer from this repository's official Releases page:
 >
-> If you trust the project and downloaded the installer from the official release page:
->
 > 1. Click **More info**
 > 2. Click **Run anyway**
 >
-> ### Antivirus / yt-dlp Warning
+> ### ℹ️ About the yt-dlp Download
 >
-> On its first launch, the application downloads the standalone `yt-dlp.exe` binary.
+> On first launch, Video Downloader downloads the official standalone `yt-dlp.exe` binary.
 >
-> Because this executable is downloaded at runtime and is not digitally signed by the application developer, some antivirus software may inspect or flag it.
+> The binary is downloaded directly from the [official yt-dlp nightly releases](https://github.com/yt-dlp/yt-dlp-nightly-builds/releases).
 >
-> The binary is downloaded from the official [yt-dlp nightly releases](https://github.com/yt-dlp/yt-dlp-nightly-builds/releases).
+>
+> Because the binary is downloaded at runtime, some antivirus software may inspect it when it is first downloaded.

 ---

-# Development Setup
+## For Developers

 This section is for developers who want to clone the repository, run the project from source, or build the application themselves.

-## Requirements
+### Requirements

-- Windows
+- Windows 10+
-- Python
+- Python 3.x
+- Internet connection
 - A Python virtual environment
-- `imageio-ffmpeg`
-- Internet access on first launch so the application can download `yt-dlp.exe`

-## Clone the Repository
+### Clone the Repository

 ```bash
 git clone https://github.com/AlperSrgn/VideoDownloader.git